AlbertFalzon/PeriodicTableGenerator/Periodic Table Generator/Assets/Docs/README - Periodic Table.txt

 			'GroupContainer'
 2. Place a 'Spawner' and 'Board' prefab in your scene.
 (Found in the Prefabs folder)
 3. Attach a 'ButtonReader' script to the main camera.
 (Found in the Scripts folder)
+4. Import TMP essentials (This is also prompted if you run the program without having imported them)
 ____________________________________________________________________________________________________________________
 HOW TO ADD/REMOVE USEABLE CATEGORIES: